jaqmol/approx/examples/README.md

         merge-response.js  -------------o
 ```

 The example is a streaming web-server that serves static files.
-The process read-files.js sends files chunk-wise via approx/hub messages.
+The process read-files.js sends files chunk-wise via flow messages.
 Web-server.js dispatches the chunks to the client.Merge-response.js takes care that chunks have the correct content-type attached, which is handled by find-media-type.js.

-Approx/hub follows a fire-and-forget-strategy.
+Flow follows a fire-and-forget-strategy.
 Messages/events are running in one direction only.
 Both things eliminate all problems and difficulties of concurrency and parallel-programming at once.

-Approx/hub allows for 2 different ways to run this application.
+Flow allows for 2 different ways to run this application.

-1. With approx/hub as communication hub
+1. With flow as communication hub
-2. With approx/hub managing a collection of named UNIX pipes
+2. With flow managing a collection of named UNIX pipes

-## Approx/hub as communication hub
+## Flow as communication hub

-The messaging-flow between the actors is declared in a file, the file is then fed to the "hub" CLI:
+The messaging-flow between the actors is declared in a file, the file is then fed to the "flow" CLI:

-**Declaration file example: flow.hub**
+**Declaration file example: flow.def**

 ```ascii
 node web-server.js -> node read-file.js -> node merge-response.js